-I’ve made gingerbread enough times to know that it normally ends in a mess of sticky flour on the bench and a sworn oath not to bother next year.
+I’ve made gluten free gingerbread enough times to know that it normally ends in a mess of sticky flour on the bench and a sworn oath not to bother next year.
 For whatever reason, gluten free gingerbread is truly an absolute faff – more so than practically any other baked good.
-This year however, I decided to rip myself off and make a festive version of my vegan chocolate chocolate chip cookies.
-The result is this gluten free gingerbread recipe that is probably the easiest one you’ll ever make.
+This year however, I decided to play around with my almond butter cookie dough.
+The result is this grain free gingerbread recipe that is probably the easiest one you’ll ever make.
 Coupled with that?
 It’s vegan, gluten free, grain free, refined sugar free and FODMAP friendly.

 Using naught but almond butter, maple syrup, baking powder and spices, these cookies are easy to make and delicious.

 - The success of the cookies depends on the texture of your almond butter.
 Read the almond butter section below for tips.